STORIES

 What is that value?
 It really changes over time.
 Some highlights:

-• For Fuse Media, I built a pipeline of innovation projects, connecting them with the most interesting startups and new revenue opportunities (deals with Snap, Jellysmack, Ipsy and others)
+For Fuse Media, I built a pipeline of innovation projects, connecting them with interesting startups and new revenue opportunities (deals with Snap, Jellysmack, Ipsy and others)

 Beyond gigs I can talk about, I love: